pkerpedjiev/emptypipes/_posts/2015-08-03-random-finding.md

 #### Make Your Own Simulation ####

-Finally, here's an application that you can use to run your own simulation.
+Here's an application that you can use to run your own simulation.

 <div id='random-finding-options' style='width: 400px; margin-left: auto; margin-right: auto'>
 <table id='options-table' style='width: 400px'>